 - 1) The walls and floors are designed to provide as a minimum 1-hour vertical fire resistance and 30 min horizontal fire resistance around flats and stairwells.
 Flat entrance doors are 30-minute notional fire doors, including those in 1-hour rated walls. - 2) Due to the premises having an open plan stairwell, provisions are in place to limit any potential risks in the communal area.
-The limit of combustibles and ignition sources are of a low level, alongside the use of timber FD30s fire rated doors to individual flat entrances, communal doors on staircase landings, service cupboards and with sufficient fire stopping, provides acceptable compartmentation.
+The limit of combustibles and ignition sources are of a low level, alongside the use of notional timber FD30s fire doors to individual flat entrances, communal doors on staircase landings, service cupboards and with sufficient fire stopping, provides acceptable compartmentation.
 There is a cyclical programme to ensure fire stopping as not been compromised by third parties e.g. contractors and where applicable enhance the fire stopping. - 3) Electrical Service cupboard on ground floor is located outside to the rear of the block, this is behind an FD30s timber fire door, this secured by 054 mortice lock key; this is only held by authorised staff.

-4) On the second floor there is a roof hatch that allows access into the roof void, this could not be checked for compartmentation due to not having access.
-The FRA will need to be reviewed once accessed.
+4) On the second floor there is a roof hatch, it was not possible to gain access to inspect the compartmentation and fire stopping within the roof void.
+The FRA should be reviewed once access is possible.

 5) All individual flats are installed with of notional FD30s rated timber doors.
-It has been recommended that on the next refurbishment to the building that the notional FD30s timber doors be upgraded to FD30s certified fire doors.
-Flat 11 self-closing device inspected and tested on the required 15-degree closure test, doors closed into the frames as required.
+It has been recommended that on the next refurbishment to the building that the FD30s timber doors be upgraded to FD30s certified doors.
+Flats 28,29,30 self-closing devices inspected and tested on the required 15-degree closure test, doors closed into the frames as required.

-Ground floor flats, 7,8
+Ground floor flats, 25,26

-1st floor flats 9,10
+1st floor flats 27,28

-2nd floor flats 11,12
+2nd floor flats 29,30